mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 become strangely unhinged, especially with the advent of transgender politics.
 When a male-to-female transsexual marries a person who defines herself as a woman, should that relationship be called lesbian?
-If an intersexual person chooses a person of either gender, or another intersexual, how do we define the relationship?
+If an intersex person chooses a person of either gender, or another intersexuaul, how do we define the relationship?
 In such cases, sexual orientation becomes the only option that does not define the person in all ways as fitting into a discrete category” (Davis 17).

+*****
 Science has advanced to such an extent that we are unable to tell if someone lives in a body created in a natural way, or in a body crafted by machines.
 A great example of genetic engineering and the ways science can define one’s sexual identity is the movie *The Skin I Live In*, one of the most